How Do You Clean Infant Ears?

 What Is Earwax?

-Earwax, which is also known as cerumen, is a sticky gooey material produced inside the ear.
+Earwax, which is also known as cerumen, is a sticky, gooey material produced inside the ear.
 It consists of dead skin cells and is secreted by the glands situated in the lining of the ear.
 As irritating as earwax might be, it is actually a sign of the normalcy of your baby’s physiology.
-Furthermore, secretion of earwax is the body’s natural method of preventing water or external infection from entering inside.
+Furthermore, the secretion of earwax is the body’s natural method of preventing water or external infection from entering inside.

-How Much Ear Wax is Normal for a Baby?
+How Much Ear Wax Is Normal for a Baby?

 My Baby’s Ear Is Hurting – Is It Because of Earwax or Ear Infection?